zeusdeux/fuzzy-dropdown/README.md

 `fuzzyDropdown` by itself does no styling.
 All the styling is controlled via css.

-This gives you complete freedom to style your dropdown however you want and it'll still *just work*.
+This gives you complete freedom to style your dropdown however you want and it'll all *just work*.
 Below is some example css.

 ```css
 * {